10 October 2024

 The announcement was made at the Parliamentary Big Aussie Barbie in Canberra today (October 10, 2024), with Minister for Health The Hon.
 Mark Butler MP, Minister for Education The Hon.
 Jason Clare MP, and Opposition Leader The Hon.
 Peter Dutton MP among the guests in attendance.

-Four-time Logie winner and PCFA Ambassador, Hugh Sheridan, will also join the announcement.
+Four-time Logie winner and PCFA Ambassador, Hugh Sheridan, also joined the announcement.
 Sheridan lost his father Denis to prostate cancer in 2021.

 The research collaboration will build on a long-standing relationship between PCFA and ANZUP, who have co-funded clinical trials since 2015.
 The new partnership underscores PCFA's commitment to innovative research, supported by the PCFA Prostate Cancer Future Fund, which was established in 2022 to drive national investment in prostate cancer research.